 4.3 The Membership shall elect two (2) persons on a staggered basis to serve as members of the ALAC under the terms specified in the ICANN By-Laws.

-4.3.1 NARALO’s ALAC members shall have the responsibilities described in the ICANN Bylaws, ALAC Rules of Procedure, and the RALO documents.
+4.3.1 NARALO’s ALAC Members shall have the responsibilities described in the ICANN Bylaws, ALAC Rules of Procedure, and the RALO documents.

-4.3.2 NARALO’s ALAC members shall serve a two-year term, but may not serve more than two (2) consecutive full terms (totaling more than 40 months).
-The term of an ALAC member filing a vacancy shall not be counted against the term limit.
+4.3.2 NARALO’s ALAC Members shall normally be limited to no more than two consecutive terms, but in cases where the first term is filling a mid-term vacancy and that term is no more than 16 months, a third term is allowed.

-4.3.3 Each new ALAC member selected by NARALO shall be seated at the close of ICANN's annual meeting.
-An ALAC member filling a vacancy will be seated immediately following his or her election.
+4.3.3 Each new ALAC Member selected by NARALO shall be seated at the close of ICANN's annual meeting.
+An ALAC member filling a mid-term vacancy will be seated immediately following his or her election.

-4.4 The Membership shall elect one (1) representative to the NomCom.
-NARALO’s NomCom representative shall have the responsibilities described in the ICANN By-Laws and other applicable rules and procedures.
+4.4 The Membership recommend one or more candidates to be the NARALO delegate to the NomCom.
+NARALO’s NomCom delegate shall have the responsibilities described in the ICANN By-Laws and other applicable rules and procedures.
 The NomCom representative is limited to two (2) consecutive full terms.

-4.6 The Membership may establish ad-hoc Task Forces and working committees to deal with specific issues.
+4.6 The Membership may establish ad-hoc or ongoing Working Groupsto deal with specific issues.

 5. OFFICERS